Eduardo Valenzuela: The Real-Life Mexican Superhero Revolution

 What’s Next?
 A and Beyond

 Eduardo’s already working on the next chapter of his superhero saga, turning “El Alcón” into a trilogy that will dive deeper into Mexican culture y los personajes that shaped his vida.
-He dreams of expanding this world, maybe even creating an -style Lucha Libre team-up.
+He dreams of expanding this world, maybe even creating an Avengers- Lucha Libre team-up.
 And if anyone’s wondering, yes, he’s got a horror movie in the works too.
 Este hombre no para.

 With every film, Eduardo brings a piece of his corazón to the .
-He’s a storyteller who draws from his own life, putting his experiences, his humor, and his for his culture into every frame.
+He’s a storyteller who draws from his own life, putting his experiences, his humor, and his love for his culture into every frame.
 So, amigos y amigas, prepárense, because Eduardo Valenzuela is just getting started, and he’s bringing all of us along for the ride.

 Zay Zay